mockcomic/WorkDayScheduler/README.md

 # Work Day Scheduler Starter Code
+A work day scheduler I made for the UC Berkeley bootcamp.
+Feel free to use it to keep track of your tasks.

 # User Story
 AS AN employee with a busy schedule
 I WANT to add important events to a daily planner